Fitness: Staying Active When You Have Young Children

 - Take your children outside while you garden.
 Use a stroller or playpen if you need to.

 - Go for a walk.
 Get a backpack or stroller so your very young child can go with you on walks.
 Check online for stroller-friendly fitness or walking programs in your area.
-There are websites, such as www.seemommyrun.com, that help parents find or start local stroller-pushing groups or running or walking groups.
+Look for websites that help parents find or start local stroller-pushing groups or running or walking groups.

 - Instead of sitting on the park bench while your children play, walk or run laps around the play area.
 You can still keep an eye on the kids.